 The Target Fund may engage in mortgage dollar roll transactions.
-In a mortgage dollar roll, the Target Fund sells mortgage-backed securities for delivery in the current month and simultaneously contracts to repurchase substantially similar securities on a specified future date (typically so-called "to-be-announced" or TBA securities where the actual securities underlying the transaction are not identified, rather only certain parameters are specified, e.g. coupon, maturity, issuer, mortgage type, and month of settlement).
+In a mortgage dollar roll, the Target Fund sells mortgage-backed securities for delivery in the current month and simultaneously contracts to repurchase substantially similar securities on a specified future date (typically so-called "to-beannounced" or TBA securities where the actual securities underlying the transaction are not identified, rather only certain parameters are specified, e.g. coupon, maturity, issuer, mortgage type, and month of settlement).
 During the period between the sale and repurchase (the "roll period"), the Target Fund foregoes principal and interest paid on the mortgage-backed securities.
 The Target Fund is compensated by the difference between the current sales price and the lower forward price for the future purchase (often referred to as the "drop"), as well as by the interest earned on the cash proceeds of the initial sale.
-The Target Fund could suffer a loss if the contracting party fails to perform the future transaction and the Target Fund is therefore unable to buy back the mortgage-backed securities it initially sold.
-Mortgage dollar rolls will be entered into only with high quality government securities dealers and member banks of the US Federal Reserve System.
+The Target Fund is therefore unable to buy back the mortgage-backed securities it initially sold.
+Mortgage dollar rolls will be entered into only with high quality government securities it earned on member banks of the US Federal Reserve System.